Bilalhappy/Kalman_HW/README.md

 # Kalman_HW

-Kalman Filter Project by using Real-Time Kinematic Precise Point Positioning (RTK-PPP) output data.
+Kalman Filter Project by using Real-Time Kinematic positioning data.
+Positioning data were obtained by using PPP-WIZARD software.
+GNSS data was acquired with a GNSS receiver attached to the pedestrian's backpack.

 Requirements:
 - Numpy